 A Welcoming Space

-Our entire first floor ‘Mall’ is dedicated to community – providing social spaces for Students, staff, parents and visitors to meet and socialize.
+Our entire first floor ‘Mall’ is dedicated to the community – providing social spaces for students, staff, parents and visitors to meet and socialize.
 It is full of exhibitions, displays and celebrations and is a center for student lunchtime performances.

 The Sports and Community Center is a wonderful facility and as well as being a hub for the school’s extracurricular programme is available for booking by parents and community groups.

 Innova Academy also hosts activities and events that build our sense of community and to enjoy our environment.

 While many people are involved with the education of a child, with teachers and schools taking a large responsibility in education, we believe that the process works best as a partnership between home and school.